The following is an excerpt from my book:

 I had just finished demoing the solution and validated that we had a real “must-have” problem and solution on our hands.

-Customer: Do we need to negotiate pricing right away?
+Customer: Do we need to negotiate to price right away?

 Customer: Oh ok.